miketout/social-app/docs/credential-demo.md

 ## Login Process Demo

 1. Visit [http://localhost:19006](http://localhost:19006), the web app's URL.
-2. Click "Sign in".
+2. Click the "Sign in" button.
-3. With the account provider as "VeruSky", click "Next".
+3. With the account provider as "VeruSky", click the "Next" button.
+You may have to wait briefly for the "Next" button to load.
-4. This should pop up the verus.id login screen if the desktop wallet is properly associated with the deeplink.
+4. This should automatically open the Desktop Wallet if deeplinks are properly configured.
+    - If this does not open on Linux, check [Setting up Deeplinks with the Desktop Wallet](#setting-up-deeplinks-with-the-desktop-wallet)
-5. Review the login prompts and make sure to select the identity that has the credentials in it.
+6. Review the login prompts and select the identity containing the credentials (`VeruSky@`).
-6. Click "Done" and return back to the web app.
-The login should then complete.
+7. Click "Done" and return back to the web app.
+The login should then complete after a brief moment.
-7. Going into "Settings" and then "Account" should show you the identity's name at the top.
+8. Going into "Settings" and then "Account" will show you the identity's name at the top, above the email address.